nirban256/expense_tracker/README.md

 ## 💡 Why This Project?

 Managing finances manually can be tedious.
-We wanted to build a smart, AI-powered app that automates categorization, simplifies tracking, and provides a beautiful user experience — helping people focus on *how* they spend, not *how* to track it.
+I wanted to build a smart, AI-powered app that automates categorization, simplifies tracking, and provides a beautiful user experience — helping everyone focus on *how* they spend, not *how* to track it.

 ---